 Make sure you’ve got enough space to enjoy your porch.
 You’ll want your porch to be at least 6 feet deep if you want to be comfortable in your rocker, and if you plan to set up a table and chairs for breakfasts or quiet evening meals you’ll want to go even bigger, at least 8 to10 feet wide.

-need to find a pro for your wrap around porch?Find Pros
+Ready to start your wrap around porch?Find Pros

 Once you’ve decided on location and size, the rest is all up to your personal taste.
 Painting your porch an inviting color can create a pleasant mood and will protect it from the elements, and there’s a whole slew of porch-specific building products such as specialty milled posts, columns, railings, and balustrades that will add character and beauty to the design.